 The Journey of a Freelance Piece with Author Suzanne Strempek Shea

-How does a freelance piece go from an idea to a story found on within a magazine on the newsstands?
-The story behind a recent Yankee Magazine story will be told by its author, Suzanne Strempek Shea, who will share notes from her editor, Mel Allen, on the process of getting a piece accepted and published.
+How does a freelance piece go from an idea to a story found within a magazine on the newsstands?
+The story behind a recent Yankee Magazine story was told by its author, Suzanne Strempek Shea, who shared notes from her editor, Mel Allen, on the process of getting a piece accepted and published.
 Suzanne has freelanced for Yankee over the past 26 years, 25 of them working with Mel Allen.
-Her most recent story, “The Promised Land,” details the story of Blue Star Equiculture, a draft horse rescue in Suzanne’s home village of Bondsville, Mass.
-This talk will be of special interest to those interested in freelancing, and will include information on how to pitch a freelance piece, what happens when it’s accepted, the relationship between author and editor, the various staffers who appear along the path, working with the assigned photographer, and spreading the word that the magazine is out.
+Her most recent story, “The Promised Land,” detailed the story of Blue Star Equiculture, a draft horse rescue in Suzanne’s home village of Bondsville, Mass.
+This talk was of special interest to those interested in freelancing, and included information on how to pitch a freelance piece, what happens when it’s accepted, the relationship between author and editor, the various staffers who appear along the path, working with the assigned photographer, and spreading the word that the magazine is out.

 Persistence Pays Off; or, The Rocky Road to Publication with Author M.P.
 Barker

-If you're trying to land a contract with a traditional publisher, finding an agent and an editor who'll say "yes" can seem like a quest for the Holy Grail.
+If you've been trying to land a contract with a traditional publisher, finding an agent and an editor who'll say "yes" can seem like a quest for the Holy Grail.
 Author M.P.
-Barker has been there, done that, and is happy to share her experience and advice.
+Barker has been there, done that, and was happy to share her experience and advice.
 She slogged through dozens of rejection letters before her historical novel, A Difficult Boy (Holiday House, 2008), found a publisher.
-In this workshop, she will discuss why you might want to find an agent for your work; how to match your project with the right agent or editor; how to polish your query letter and synopsis; and how to plan a successful submission strategy.
-She will also discuss querying etiquette, how to tell when "no" might mean "maybe," and share her experience with turning a "no" into a "yes."
-She will even give you a little advice for taking the sting out of those rejections.
-(Note: This workshop does not discuss self-publishing.)
+In this workshop, she discussed why you might want to find an agent for your work; how to match your project with the right agent or editor; how to polish your query letter and synopsis; and how to plan a successful submission strategy.
+She also discussed querying etiquette, how to tell when "no" might mean "maybe," and shared her experience with turning a "no" into a "yes."
+She even gave a little advice for taking the sting out of those rejections.

 Revising Your Creative Prose with Author Penny Guisinger

-Elise Erickson - So Your're Looking For an Agent?
+Elise Erickson - So You're Looking For an Agent?